kglspl/scroll3Dexplorer/README.md

 The dimensions when creating a new H5FS file must be specified through `--scroll-size-xyz` parameter.
 They can be obtained from scroll data, from `volumes/meta.json` file (width/height/slices).

+The reason for split `download` and `apply` actions is that H5FS file can't be written to while there is a process reading from it.
+These two actions allow downloading the data in background, while using the explorer app at the same time.
+Once the data is downloaded `apply` can be used to apply all the data in the selected region of interest.

 ## License

 MIT License